Dire Straits: 1996–present: Reunion speculations and Rock and Roll Hall of Fame induction

 In December 2009, the band were commemorated with a Heritage Award from PRS for Music.
-A plaque was placed on a block of flats in Deptford, London, the location where Dire Straits played their first gig.
+A plaque was placed on a block of flats in Deptford, London, where Dire Straits was formed and played their first gig.
 In 2011, Alan Clark, Chris White, and Phil Palmer, along with Tom Petty and the Heartbreakers' drummer Steve Ferrone, formed a new band, the Straits, to perform at a charity show at the Royal Albert Hall in London.

 On 13 December 2017, Dire Straits were announced as inductees into the Rock and Roll Hall of Fame for 2018.
-Speaking to Billboard magazine, John Illsley stated, "It fills me with a lot of pleasure to be recognized and to be included in the thing that we love doing best, which is making music and playing rock n' roll."
-On a possible reunion performance, he added, "Mark is quite sort of restrained about things like this.
-We have spoken about [the induction], and he just said, 'Oh, that's nice.'
-I think it would probably be important if Mark and I were there.
-I'll definitely be there, and I'll definitely talk Mark into coming as well.
-It's essentially up to him if he wants to do anything, and I completely respect his feelings about it.
-He doesn't want too much white light."
-Knopfler did not appear at the ceremony, with Illsley stating, "I'll assure you it's a personal thing.
-Let's just leave it at that."
-The Rock and Roll Hall of Fame recognised John Illsley, David & Mark Knopfler, Pick Withers, Alan Clark and Guy Fletcher as "significant members" of the band.
-Only Clark, Fletcher and Illsley turned up for the ceremony.
+Speaking to Billboard magazine, John Illsley said he was pleased to have his work as a musician recognised, but felt that Knopfler was not enthusiastic about a possible reunion performance.
+Knopfler did not appear at the ceremony; John Illsley, Alan Clark and Guy Fletcher were the only band members who attended.
+Dire Straits were the first act ever inducted without anyone introducing them, and they did not perform.

-In 2009, Illsley and Clark performed several Dire Straits songs in an open air concert in San Vigilio, and since then Clark, Palmer, Illsley, Cummings, Collins, Sonni and Withers, in various line-ups, have toured as the Dire Straits Legends and continue to this day as the Dire Straits Legacy.
-They also released an album 3 Chord Trick.
-In a 2018 US tour, they were joined by multi award-winning producer and bass player Trevor Horn of The Buggles and drummer Steve Ferrone.
+In 2009, Illsley and Clark performed several Dire Straits songs in an open air concert in San Vigilio, and since then, Clark, Palmer, Illsley, Cummings, Collins, Sonni and Withers, in various line-ups, have toured as the Dire Straits Legends and continue as the Dire Straits Legacy.
+They have released an album, 3 Chord Trick.
+In a 2018 US tour they were joined by Trevor Horn on bass and Steve Ferrone on drums.

-In September 2021, Alan Clark released his piano solo album Backstory, while in November 2021 John Illsley published his autobiography My Life in Dire Straits.
-Dire Straits remains one of the most popular British rock bands as well as one of the world's most commercially successful artists, with total worldwide album sales of more than 120 million.
+In September 2021, Alan Clark released his piano solo album Backstory, and in November 2021 Illsley published his autobiography My Life in Dire Straits.
+Former Straits guitarist Jack Sonni died on 30 August 2023 at the age of 68.

+In November 2023, John Illsley reiterated in an interview that he and Knopfler had no interest in reforming Dire Straits, in spite of having received large financial offers to reform.
+He reflected that the band members had "reached the end of the road" after the end of their final world tour in 1992, and that he was "pretty happy" when the band's run came to an end, recalling feeling "mentally, physically and emotionally exhausted" by the time Dire Straits disbanded.
+He said he and Knopfler had enjoyed the success of the band, despite the stress of keeping it working, and quoted Knopfler's comment that "success is great, but fame is [...] something you don't really want".
+Knopfler said: "I had an absolute ball for as long as it lasted, until it got so big that I didn't know the names of all the roadies [...]
+It got so big, we were actually leapfrogging stages [running duplicate convoys of equipment]."

+Dire Straits are one of the most popular British rock bands and one of the world's most commercially successful artists, with more than 120 million albums sold worldwide.